 - 2 carbohydrates in the 5 first ingredients.

-Evanger’s Super Premium Pheasant and Whitefish dry food it is a good formula, with high quality natural ingredients that offer a good source of proteins, mixing pheasant, whitefish and duck.
-The recipe includes healthy vegetables and fruits to help cat’s digestion and healthy fatty acids.
+Evanger’s Super Premium Pheasant and Whitefish dry food is a good formula, with high-quality natural ingredients that offer a good source of proteins, mixing pheasant, whitefish, and duck.
+The recipe includes healthy vegetables and fruits to help the cat’s digestion and healthy fatty acids.

 I consider the first 3 ingredients out of the first 5 to get a better idea of the protein quality of the formula so I rate the cat food based on the first 3 ingredients.
-Considering this, the rate of this cat food is is 3.2, which is very good for a non-free-carbohydrate cat food.
-However, I must take one star down because of canola oil content, the potato content and the peas content.
-These ingredients are well rated individually, but they shouldn’t be all within the first 5 ingredients.
+Considering this, the rate of this cat food is 3.2, which is very good for non-free-carbohydrate cat food.
+However, I must take one star down because of canola oil content, the potato content, and the peas content.
+These ingredients are well-rated individually, but they shouldn’t be all within the first 5 ingredients.
 The actual rate of this cat food is 2.2 which it’s OK.

-Because of its protein levels and type of carbohydrates and fatty acids added to the recipe, Evanger’s Pheasant and Whitefish it’s an OK cat food, but these ingredients should be further down the list.
+Because of its protein levels and type of carbohydrates and fatty acids added to the recipe, Evanger’s Pheasant and Whitefish cat food is an OK formula, but these ingredients should be further down the list.

 Very Important Point: You need to know that dry cat foods are not sufficient for a healthy cat diet and they must be mixed with canned wet food and giving your cat plenty of water at all times.
 Your cat’s water intake must come from food and water.

-This is an OK formula for a cat maintenance diet, but it informs only 4 of the 11 essential amino-acids cats need in the food’s nutritional analysis.
-Also, within the first 5 ingredients only 2 of them are meat of fish, the rest are carbohydrates and oil.
-Sweet potatoes and peas could make your cat to gain weight.
+This is an OK formula for a cat maintenance diet, but it informs only 4 of the 11 essential amino acids cats need in the food’s nutritional analysis.
+Also, within the first 5 ingredients, only 2 of them are meat or fish, the rest are carbohydrates and oil.
+Sweet potatoes and peas could make your cat gain weight.